InternetStarship/Marketlify.xyz/README.md

 ## Bugs

 - [ ] Export: Set max width for sections via page settings
-- [ ] Editing: Re-click to edit section or row
+- [ ] Editing: Re-click to edit section or row and hover on edit issue

 ## Completed Tasks